Updated February 25, 2022

 Perfect for all abilities, well-signposted trails lead hikers to discover striking sights, ranging from the fertile slopes of The Gulf Valley to the cave-like Guinea Lava Tubes where the El Hierro’s first inhabitants, the Bimbaches, once lived.

-With several marine reserves, El Hierro’s waters are rich in marine life, whilst land areas teem with wildlife, including the gallotia simonyi, El Hierro’s – slightly terrifying – endemic lizard that can grow to the size of a small cat.
+With several marine reserves, El Hierro’s waters are rich in marine life, while land areas teem with wildlife, including the gallotia simonyi, El Hierro’s – slightly terrifying – endemic lizard that can grow to the size of a small cat.

 Island-hoppers tip: With only a few ferries per week out of Tenerife, you’ll need to plan in advance if you want to make the two-and-a-half hour trip to visit this remote island.
+If you prefer to fly, there are daily flights from Tenerife.
+The trip takes 40 minutes.